rjorton/OIE2023/Kraken.md

 **Make sure you are logged into the alpha2 server with MobaXterm.**

-In this session, we will be working with Illumina metagenomic data sets that have already been published and are available for download on the [NCBI Shorted Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), there are two samples:
+In this session, we will be working with Illumina metagenomic data sets that have already been published and are available for download on the [NCBI Short Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), there are two samples:

 * Human
 * Vampire bat